 Yes, students who will be studying outside of the United States (except Puerto Rico) will require a passport.

 Texas Tech has its own Passport Office located in the International Cultural Center.
 Please visit the Passport Office website.

 How do I start my application to study abroad?

-After attending Study Abroad 101 and deciding on my study abroad program, how do I complete my application?
+After watching the Study Abroad 101 video and choosing my study abroad program, how do I complete my online application?

 It is important to choose your study abroad program carefully.
 Using the TTU Study Abroad website and program-specific websites to explore your options online is a critical part of the application process that cannot be overlooked.
 Discussing the program(s) of interest to you with a Study Abroad Advisor or the TTU professor who is leading a faculty-led program is also important.
 Once you are sure that you are selecting the program that aligns best with your goals and interests, then you will complete the TTU Study Abroad application online.
 Visit How to Apply for more explicit instructions outlining the entire application process.